nais/doc/docs/persistence/postgres.md

 ##### Create database IAM user

 !!! info
-    This is required once per user
+    This is required once per user and requires that you have create user permission in IAM in your project, e.g. Cloud SQL Admin

 ```bash
 gcloud beta sql users create <FIRSTNAME>.<LASTNAME>@nav.no --instance=<INSTANCE_NAME> --type=cloud_iam_user --project <PROJECT_ID>